This note explains quartz clock movement removal from the case. The following does not apply to quartz units made in Germany or inserts.

 Heavy Duty External Quartz Pendulum Drive.
 The strongest battery operated pendulum swinger available.
 This can run largest metal grandfather clock pendulum on the market along with added weight.
 Operates on two C cell batteries (not included)

 Replacement movements for the German made Hermle quartz.
 These chiming units take two C-cell batteries and play two different songs.
-Well made German quartz movements that last for a long time, but seem to give up the ghost during daylight savings when they do die.
+Well made quartz movements that last for a long time.
+The old units seem to give up the ghost during daylight savings when they do die.

-Time and pendulum quartz clock movement.
+Time and pendulum quartz clock movement, pendulum and hands sold separate.
 This is a strong unit that can run hands up to 11 inches long.
-This length is based on the minute hand length from the mounting hole to the end. [bulk-discount-shortcode sku="QU3"]
+This is the length of the minute hand from the mounting hole to the end.
+2 1/8″ x 3 3/4″ x 7/8″ [bulk-discount-shortcode sku="QU3"]

 Best sound quality on the market.
 This unit will chime as if it was a big grandfather clock.
 Also has volume control and an automatic night silence option.
-Please scroll down on this page to read all about it. [bulk-discount-shortcode sku="QU40P"]
+4 9/16″ x 4 3/4″ x 1 1/8″ [bulk-discount-shortcode sku="QU40P"]